 How big is this seat?
 Is it Compatible to Your vehicle?

 Now that you have an idea of the Safety 1st car seat features, let us take a look at some of the more practical implications, such as compatibility with your specific type of vehicle and the seat’s dimensions so you can gauge if it is the right fit.

 The Safety 1st 3-in-1 car seat doesn’t have a separate base; therefore, the seat cannot function as a baby carrier.
 The Safety 1st car seat may leave extra legroom, but it is still quite bulky in design and construction.
 This might mean that the crashing will not fit snuggly into a compact car.

-The seat cannot be folded up and is not easy to carry around if you are travelling.
-Below, we have mentioned the Safety 1st 3-in-1 car seat’s dimensions so you can visualize and get an idea if it is suitable for your car or not
+The seat cannot be folded up and is not easy to carry around if you are traveling.
+Below, we have mentioned the Safety 1st 3-in-1 car seat’s dimensions so you can visualize and get an idea if it is suitable for your car or not.